algorismes/algorismes.github.io/_pages/about.md

 + Member of the Advisory Committee for Unique Infrastructures, Ministerio de Ciencia e Innovación, Spain.
 + Member of the Advisory Committee for Next Generation EU Strategy at the Universitat de Barcelona.
 + Member of the Advisory Board, Universitat de Barcelona.
++ Member of the Advisory Board of the AI4ES project.
++ Member of the Advisory Board of the Euhubs4data project.

 # Highlights